simonmicro-AndroidDevelopment-LineageOS/Lineage-for-Sony-Xperia-10-II/README.md

 * Don't panic!
 * You messed up the verity disable step from before - try again.
 * Try to switch the current boot slot (get current `fastboot getvar current-slot` and set new `fastboot --set-active=`, you can choose between `a` and `b`) and retry disableing verity disable again!
+* When your device fails to boot too many times (and crashes) the current slot could also get marked as corrupt.
+To reset that counter you'll need to reflash the `boot` partition - to see what is going on, try `fastboot getvar all` and look out for something like a `unbootable` flag.

 #### (Step 10) When you get the `kDownloadPayloadPubKeyVerificationError` error
 Well, that's caused by using an other recovery than the provided one, as I use my own private keys to sign the build the recovery must also know them.
 Using an other recovery than the one from